F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 The Klassiker collection of kitchen faucets is made from stainless steel.[3]
 Steel is much harder than brass.
 It can be made in thinner profiles that use less material and still have more than adequate strength.

-Isenberg does so.
-Its Klassiker kitchen faucet collection can be ordered in any of its 20 special color finishes, including in which the native stainless steel of a faucet is accented by one of Isenberg's color finishes.
+Faucets in Flusso's Klassiker kitchen collection can be ordered in any of its 20 special color finishes, including in which the native stainless steel of a faucet is accented by one of the company's color finishes.

 Why Stainless Steel Does Not Rust: Properly alloyed stainless contains at least 10% chromium (chrome) and a dollop of nickel.
 These form a coating of oxides and hydroxides on the outer surface of the steel that blocks oxygen and water from reaching the underlying metal, preventing rust from forming.
 The coating is very thin, only a few atoms thick, so thin that it is invisible to the eye under ordinary light.
 It takes laboratory instruments to detect it.